fedang/fedang.net/content/posts/setting-up-ly.md

 when run by `ly`.

 I moved the environment initialization to the `.zprofile` file, which is always sourced.
-After this last change, I could finally start a X session from `ly`. :partying_face:
+After this last change, I could finally start an X session from `ly`. :partying_face:

 ## Configuring Ly